Education in Hong Kong: Discipline

-Criticisms

-Spoon feeding
+Culture

-Education in Hong Kong has often been described as 'spoon fed'.
+Education in Hong Kong has often been described as 'spoon-fed'.
 Cram schools in Hong Kong have also become a popular standard in parallel to regular education.
 Teachers focus on helping students getting high scores in the major exams and heavily rely on textbook knowledge rather than exchanging ideas and essence of the subjects.

-1998－2012 Education reform

 With the advent of education reform there is a greater emphasis on group projects, open-ended assignments on top of traditional homework.
 The current workload of a primary student in Hong Kong includes approximately two hours of schoolwork nightly.
 Along with extra-curricular activities, Hong Kong's education has become synonymous for leaning towards quantity.
 As early as March 1987, education advisory inspectors became concerned with the excessive amounts of "mechanical work and meaningless homework".
 In particular, history education has been recognised as ineffective, with critics claiming that the curriculum is not capable of delivering a sense of identity.
 Not only that, students have to memorise the whole history texts, thereby indicating that rote-learning has greater priority than absorbing and understanding material.